West Virginia Folklife Apprenticeship Program

 The West Virginia Folklife Apprenticeship Program offers a $3,500 award to West Virginia master traditional artists or tradition bearers working with qualified apprentices on a year-long in-depth apprenticeship in their cultural expression or traditional art form.
 These apprenticeships of traditional music, dance, craft, foodways, storytelling, and more—in any cultural community in the Mountain State—facilitate the transmission of techniques and artistry of the forms as well as their histories and traditions.
 Artists and their proposed apprentice must apply together.

-Our 2022-2023 Folklife Apprenticeship Program will run from September 1, 2022-September 1, 2023.
+Our 2022-2023 Folklife Apprenticeship Program runs from September 1, 2022 to September 1, 2023.

 Read posts about the West Virginia Folklife Apprenticeship Program and meet past and current apprentice teams here.